Beyond Statistical Similarity: Rethinking Metrics for Deep Generative Models in Engineering Design: Background

 \subsection{Calculating Distance Between Designs}

-Many distance-based metrics presented in this paper require the ability to calculate distances amongst and in between datapoints and samples.
-We indicate which metrics require distance calculations in the requirements column of Tab.~\ref{tab:overview}.
-Depending on the design representation used, calculating distances between designs can be a significant challenge.
+Many distance-based metrics presented in this paper require the ability to calculate distances amongst and in between datapoints and samples (Tab.~\ref{tab:overview}, col. 3).
+In some data modalities, calculating distances between designs can be a significant challenge.
 We present some strategies to calculate distances in different representation schemes in the appendix.
 In general, practitioners can choose to directly calculate distances in the original space and modality of the data, or can instead compute an embedding over which to calculate a distance.